2 Active Adult Communities in Savannah Area

-Active adults and retirees will enjoy living in the beautiful and charming city of Savannah.
-The city of Savannah was declared as one of the most beautiful cities in the nation according to USA Weekend Magazine and was named as one of the “Worlds Top Ten Trendy Travel Hot Spots” by The New York Times.
-Adults aged 55 and better should consider retiring in active adult communities in Savannah, Georgia due to its great weather, affordable housing, favorable taxes, and high physician-to-patient ratio.
-It was listed as one of the “Best Cities to Retire” by Forbes magazine.
+Active adults and retirees will enjoy living within the beautiful and charming Savannah area, which is located in east Georgia.
+Adults aged 55 and better should consider retiring in active adult communities in the Savannah, Georgia area due to its great weather, affordable housing, favorable taxes, and healthcare facilities.

-Retirees and 55+ adults can experience old southern charm combined with urban diversity in the active adult retirement community within the Savannah area.
+Retirees and 55+ adults can experience old southern charm combined with urban diversity within the Savannah area.
 The Savannah area is full of rich history, culture, natural beauty, dining, and recreation options.
-The city of Savannah was established in 1733 and later became the state’s capital.
-Savannah is Georgia’s fifth-largest city and is a bustling metropolitan area due to its seaport and location near the Atlantic making it the third-largest metropolitan area.
+The Savannah area is made up of three counties: Bryan, Chatham, and Effingham.
+It is a bustling metropolitan area due to the city of Savannah and its seaport location near the Atlantic, which makes it the third-largest metropolitan area.

 Climate & Geography

-Located near the Atlantic coast, 55+ communities in Savannah have an enjoyable humid subtropical climate with long, tropical summers and only experience about 24 days of freezing temperatures.
+Located near the Atlantic coast, 55+ communities near the Savannah area can enjoy a humid subtropical climate with long, tropical summers and doesn’t experience a lot of cold weather.
 The average temperature from December to February is in the 50s and the average temperature from May through September is in the high 70s.

-The Savannah region experiences summers, which are humid with many thunderstorms.
+The Savannah region experiences summers, which are humid with plenty of thunderstorms.
 Savannah’s rain season begins in June and lasts until September.
-Savannah’s coastal location puts it at risk for flooding and hurricane weather, but hasn’t been affected by severe hurricanes since Hurricane David in 1979.
+Its coastal location puts it at risk for flooding and hurricane weather, but hasn’t been affected by severe hurricanes since Hurricane David in 1979.

 The Savannah River is about 20 miles upriver from the Atlantic Ocean and is the main and largest seaport for the state of Georgia.
 The Savannah area is made up of 1,340.10 square miles of land area and 229.55 square miles of water area.

 Recreation, Culture & Entertainment

-Active adults will enjoy living in retirement communities within Savannah because of its numerous recreational options.
-There are about 60 golf courses and 80 miles of coastline with pristine beaches that surround Savannah.
+Active adults will enjoy living in retirement communities within the Savannah area because of its numerous recreational options.
+There are about 60 golf courses and 80 miles of coastline with pristine beaches that surround the area.
 Adults aged 55 and better who love to golf, fish, or boat will enjoy having all of these activities nearby.
 There are riverboat cruises, Chatham’s Tybee Pirate Fest, kayaking activities, beautiful beaches, or historic neighborhood tours that are sure to keep active adults’ social calendars busy.

-Retirees seeking arts and culture can check out the numerous art galleries and museums throughout Savannah.
+Retirees seeking arts and culture can check out the numerous art galleries and museums throughout the Savannah area.
 Savannah College of Art and Design is one of the largest art schools in the country.
 Active adults can find the pleasure of creative expression by taking art and design classes to inspire their own muse.
-There are also jazz and blues festivals as well as the Savannah Music Festival which has grown into one of the largest music festivals on the East Coast.
+There are also jazz and blues festivals as well as the Savannah Music Festival that has grown into one of the largest music festivals on the East Coast.

-Not only is Savannah thriving with arts, culture and entertainment, but with history and technology as well.
+Not only is the Savannah area thriving with arts, culture and entertainment, but with history and technology as well.
 55+ residents and retirees adore Savannah due to the fact that it is home to vibrant history and innovation and is known to be the place where such great inventions like the first cotton gin and steamboat were built.
 Major cities like Richmond Hill, Garden City, Hinesville, and Brunswick also share a rich southern industrial history.

 Cost of Living & Taxes

-Active adult communities in Savannah are abundant and popular due to its affordable taxes and low cost of living.
+Active adult communities within the Savannah area are abundant and popular due to affordable taxes and low cost of living.
 The Savannah area lies in the 90th percentile within the cost of living index in the state of Georgia.
 The cost of living is 7.50% lower than the U.S. average.
 The median household income in the Savannah metro area is around $49,243.
-Retirement income exemptions, untaxed Social Security benefits and a low state sales tax are some of the benefits that appeal to active adults and retirees who reside in Savannah, Georgia.
+Retirement income exemptions, untaxed Social Security benefits and a low state sales tax are some of the benefits that appeal to active adults and retirees who reside in the Savannah metropolitan area.

-Residents of Savannah’s 55+ communities will have access to some of the best medical facilities in the state of Georgia.
+55+ communities near Savannah will have access to some of the best medical facilities in the state of Georgia.
 Memorial University Medical Center is a 610-bed academic medical center with award-wining healthcare services and is Savannah’s top hospital for stroke and cardiovascular care.
 St. Joseph’s Hospital, Candler Hospital, and Georgia Regional Hospital also offer world-class healthcare service.
-Retirees living in Savannah, Georgia also benefit from having a great physician to patient ratio.
+Retirees living in the Savannah area also benefit from having a great physician-to-patient ratio.